 The California Department of Transportation (Caltrans) has determined that the bridge structure underneath the Highway 101 northbound central San Rafael off-ramp is seismically obsolete.
 This off-ramp is used by thousands of vehicles every day to access downtown San Rafael and west Marin County.
 Caltrans and San Rafael have been working together for some time to design the replacement bridge and Caltrans had intended to reconstruct the bridge in the summer of 2019.
 However, construction bids for the project came in higher than the anticipated budget.
 As a result, Caltrans needed to seek additional funding, and at this time construction is slated to begin early 2021.
 At this time Caltrans has bid the construction and has retained a contractor.

-It is anticipated that the rest of the project can be built while the bridge remains open to traffic.
-Significant lane changes will be made to keep the off-ramp open during construction including shifting lanes from side to side, so the contractor can construct the new bridge while the off-ramp stays open.
+Caltrans is the lead agency for this project, which means they will be coordinating all construction activities.
+The work consists of removing the existing concrete bridge and installing a new upgraded bridge structure.
+The majority of construction can take place while the bridge remains open to traffic.
+Lane changes will be made to keep the off-ramp open during construction including shifting lanes from side to side, so the contractor can construct the new bridge while the off-ramp stays open.
 Construction is anticipated to last one year.